 A pull request is a comparison between two branches.
-Generally, that comparison is between master (the branch with production code) and another branch used for code in development.
+Generally, that comparison is between main (the branch with production code) and another branch used for code in development.
 The pull request represents a change to the code.
 This can mean adding, modifying, or deleting files made on a branch, which the author would like to incorporate in another branch (again, typically in the production code).
 Frequently, the work being done within a pull request originates from an issue in the repository.

 A pull request is also a place where you can have extended conversations about the changes between two branches.
 Let’s say that Ali introduces a bug fix, but accidentally creates a new bug when resolving the fix.
 Sally can view this work, send a quick comment (on the pull request) to Ali identifying the new issue, and either fix the problem herself or give Ali a chance to make quick edits before merging.

 Pull requests help you write better software by facilitating code review and showing the status of any automated tests.
-This is not to be overlooked—a pull request compares code, gives a platform for conversation about that code, encourages collaboration thorough code review, and works seamlessly with a variety of integrations (including testing!).
+This is not to be overlooked—a pull request compares code, gives a platform for conversation about that code, encourages thorough code review, and works seamlessly with a variety of integrations (including testing!).
 The pull request is one of the most powerful aspects of collaboration on GitHub.

 Issues and pull requests are fantastic and offer huge benefits for various collaboration styles.
 Projects bring them together to make tracking and planning larger-scale work more intuitive.